Skip to main content

 • Duplicate detection is smarter: it clusters exact duplicates, same-print recaptures, and restored derivatives separately, and recommends the best keeper in each group.

-• Library filters now let you browse by era, damage type, quality grade, and capture quality across your entire archive.
+• Archive filters now let you browse by era, damage type, quality grade, and capture quality across your entire archive.

 The web app now mirrors the mobile experience more closely — consistent navigation, polished interactions, and seamless subscription management across all platforms.

-• Navigation aligned to three tabs (Library, Restore, You) with icons, matching the mobile app.
+• Navigation aligned to three tabs (Archive, Restore, You) with icons, matching the mobile app.
 On phones, the web shows a bottom tab bar.

-• Library tabs redesigned as an animated segmented control with a sliding pill indicator.
+• Archive tabs redesigned as an animated segmented control with a sliding pill indicator.

 • Restore upload screen uses polished action cards with icon circles instead of flat buttons.